theathealth/mirobody/README.md

 # Mirobody

-### The Open-Source, Self-Hosted MCP data Engine for **Personal Research**
+### Open Source AI Engine for Your Private Data

-**Your Personal Research Engine — Deep Insights from Your Own Data**

-Mirobody isn't just another chatbot wrapper.
-It's a personal research platform that enables deep analysis of your own data — securely stored locally, yet accessible to any AI you choose.

-**Core Philosophy:** Your data stays with you.
-Research goes deeper.

-**Tools Thinking First** — A personalized data analysis engine driven by tools-first architecture.
-Build your analysis capabilities by creating tools, not by configuring complex systems.
+**Own Your Data.
+Empower Your AI.**

+Mirobody transforms your personal data into a powerful research engine.
+It's a self-hosted platform that securely manages your private information while making it instantly accessible to **Claude, ChatGPT, and Cursor** through a unified interface.

+**Stop uploading files repeatedly.
+Start building your personal intelligence.**

 ---

+### Why Mirobody?

-* 🚀 **Write Tools Once, Use Everywhere**
+* 🚀 **Write Once, Run Everywhere**
-    Build tools in standard Python once.
-Mirobody automatically bridges them to **ChatGPT** (via native Apps-SDK) and **the entire MCP Ecosystem** (Claude, Cursor, IDEs), ensuring your code runs seamlessly across platforms.
+    Create Python tools once.
+Mirobody instantly bridges them to **ChatGPT** (via Apps-SDK) and the entire **MCP Ecosystem** (Claude Desktop, Cursor), making your code universal.

+* 🧠 **Local Intelligence, Global Reach**
+    Keep your sensitive data encrypted locally.
+Mirobody serves it as on-demand context to any AI model you choose, ensuring privacy without sacrificing power.

-* 🤖 **Native Agent Engine & Analysis**
+* 🤖 **Professional Agent Engine**
-    Powered by a **self-developed agent engine** that fully reproduces **Claude Code's** capabilities locally.
-Designed to directly load standard **Claude Agent Skills** (Coming Soon) for infinite extensibility.

-* 📂 **Store Data Locally, Context Everywhere**
-    Your personal research data resides permanently on your local encrypted storage but serves as instant context for **any connected AI**.
-No need to upload files repeatedly—your data remains private while powering your entire research workflow.
+    Built-in agent orchestration that rivals **Claude Code**.
+Capable of executing complex, multi-step research tasks directly on your machine.

-* 🛡️ **Secure Dual MCP Architecture**
+* 🛡️ **Dual-Mode MCP Architecture**
-    Works simultaneously as an **MCP Client** (consuming tools) and an **OAuth-enabled MCP Server** (providing tools).
+    The only platform that works simultaneously as an **MCP Client** (to use tools) and an **OAuth-enabled MCP Server** (to provide data), creating a complete data loop.

 ---

-## 🏥 The Killer App: Next-Gen Health Intelligence
+## 🏥 Theta Wellness: Our Health Intelligence App

-While Mirobody is a general-purpose engine, our team is laser-focused on **Personal Health** as our primary mission.
-We have built a professional-grade **Health Data Analysis** suite directly into the core, proving the platform's ability to handle the most complex, multi-modal, and sensitive data environments.
+**Theta Wellness** is our flagship application built on Mirobody, demonstrating the platform's capabilities in the **Personal Health** domain.
+We have built a professional-grade **Health Data Analysis** suite that showcases how Mirobody can handle the most complex, multi-modal, and sensitive data environments.

 * **Broad Integration**: Connects with **300+ device manufacturers**, Apple Health, and Google Health.
 * **EHR Ready**: Compatible with systems covering **90% of the US population's** Electronic Health Records.